BOARD of DIRECTORS

 Sarah Bouchard is a professional artist, writer and curator.
-She is co-director and curator of the Corey Daniels Gallery in Wells, Maine.
+She is Director and Curator of the Corey Daniels Gallery in Wells, Maine.
 She has an MFA in Sculpture and Installation from the Maine College of Art, a BA in Writing from The Johns Hopkins University, and a BA in Studio Art from the University of Maine at Farmington.
 She has exhibited her work throughout the United States and curated exhibitions from Portland, OR to Portland, ME.
 Bouchard has extensive experience in non-profit management, curation, collection development, and arts administration.
 She has worked closely with the Carlo Pittore collection for the past twelve years, placing Pittore’s work in dozens of institutional and private collections.
 Bouchard is a passionate advocate for artists’ rights.

 Kent Gordon is the co-founder and Vice President of Caine, Farber & Gordon, a computer software company that created the first compilers for the Intel microprocessors and a program design language, PDL.
 His most significant scientific contribution is the discovery of the crystal structure of the zeolite paulingite.
 As a personal database research project, Gordon is creating a very complete archive of all of his possessions, present and past.
 He served as a board member of the Union of Maine Visual Artists, and is currently a member of the board of the SPACE gallery, in Portland, Maine.
 Gordon was a longtime friend of the late artist Carlo Pittore and has been an active member of the Maine arts scene for over thirty years.